pimterry/photo-frame/README.md

 # Photo Frame

-A facebook photo frame app for Resin.io.
+A facebook photo frame app, for Raspberry PI & Resin.io.
+You log into your facebook by entering the code shown on the frame into facebook.com/device, and it then shows random photos you've been tagged in, slowly changing, or moving on immediately if you tap.

 Tested with:

 * Raspberry Pi 3B
 * [Rpi 7" screen](https://shop.pimoroni.com/products/raspberry-pi-7-touchscreen-display-with-frame)